 |April 16-22, 2018||CA$ 795 (based on minimum of 10 & a maximum of 40 persons)||CA$ 195|

 Optional Ext.
 Cost Includes:

 Estimated International Airfare (International airfare is included in this tour)

-This tour operates on a minimum of 20 and a maximum of 25 participants
+The main tour operates on a minimum of 20 and a maximum of 40 participants.